 It was spring break of my sophomore year of high school.
 There was no surf and most of my friends had managed to get off our small island in the pacific.
 With no waves I sat in my room with the time to finally piece together an idea I had for a website.
 Now this was 2002 so is still a year from when WordPress first launched, and 3 years before the first video was uploaded to YouTube.
 This meant it wasn’t as straightforward as we now know it.
 I had to spend endless hours researching how hosting worked and how I could take the media I had created and put it on the internet.
 In that time I did manage to upload something that in today’s terms hardly qualifies as a website.
 Though the simple fact that me and my friends could now share the videos and photos of surf here in Hawaii was a crazy concept.
 Thinking back on that website I really did not realize it’s potential and the greater potential of the internet to share our message.
 We were just kids having fun.
 Kids with lots of spare time on our hands.

 Fast forward 18 years later and WordPress clearly emerged as the platform that the web was built on.
 They clearly created the standard for easy and highly customizable websites.
 Something they continue to do today.
-You are actually reading this blog on my own WordPress site.
-I know maybe I should not have admitted that but I want to be clear that I do love and appreciate WordPress.
+This post was actually written on my old WordPress site.
 It truly is a great platform that I have used for over a decade.
 Though in the past year I have been considering whether or not it is the best platform for the future.
 A search I can now announce has come to an end.
 It is official, I am breaking up with WordPress and have made the decision to build my new website on Hubspot’s newly launched CMS.
 Though this was not a small decision, no website change should be, so let me explain why I am making the switch.

 I Already Use Hubspot For Everything Else